-MIS 467, Telecommunications and Internet Management, 4 credits services are analyzed.
+MIS 467, Telecommunications and Internet Management, 4 credits

+This course explores the range of available telecommunications technologies and how they can be used to facilitate information access and dissemination at all levels of an organization and through the Internet.
+Trends of telecommunications services are analyzed.
 Telecommunications trends in the United States and Europe are addressed in detail.
 A range of emerging telecommunications services is explored as well as how such services radically alter the ways that organizations gather information for decision making.
 The widespread use of the World Wide Web has required many changes both in architecture and concept.
 The student learns how to manage these new environments.
-Prerequisite: MIS 310 Principles of Management Information Systems